Take Better Photos

 In rough order of importance

-2. A zoom that zooms down to “28mm equivalent focal length” or less, allowing you to fit everything in and get good depth to your photos.
+- A zoom that zooms down to “25mm equivalent focal length” or lower, allowing you to fit everything in and get good depth to your photos.

-3. A long longest shutter speed.
+- A long longest shutter speed.
 This allows you to shoot in darker conditions (you'll need a tripod or something to rest the camera on).
-30 seconds or more is very good.
+30 seconds or more is good; a "bulb" mode to shoot for hours lets you photograph anything, including star trails.
+Bulb mode works perfectly on all SLR cameras, but on compact cameras and some mirrorless cameras it's often limited to a few minutes.
+For star trails, 2-3 hours is the longest you'll even need.

-4. Ability to take filters – some compact cameras can do this with an adaptor.
+- Ability to take filters – some compact cameras can do this with an adaptor, but it might be big and bulky.

-5. If you're a keen computer user, a “RAW” mode, and the software to use it.
-This mode keeps all the information captured by the camera's sensor, and allows you pull extra details out of the shadows and highights in a picture.
-You do need to be pretty interested in photography and computers to use this, though.
+- If you're a keen computer-user, a “RAW” mode, and the software to use it, such as Lightroom.
+This mode keeps all the information captured by the camera's sensor, and allows you pull extra details out of the shadows and highlights in a picture.
+If you're a landscape photographer or you shoot candid shots of people, this is a big deal.
+But you do need to be comfortable editing the shots, as raw photos don't look any better until you start to edit them.

 Again, megapixels aren't on the list – I don't know of a new camera that doesn't have enough already - this page explains why megapixels are not important anymore.

-There are only two types of camera: "SLR" cameras that have changeable lenses, and everything else (called "compact" cameras).
-With the right lenses, any SLR will meet all of the requirements above, except perhaps the first one - they're bigger, heavier and more expensive.
-This page explains the different types of photo you can take with each to help you decide which is right for you.
+There are only three major types of camera: big "SLR" cameras that have changeable lenses and a noisy moving mirror inside, new "mirrorless" cameras that are smaller because they don't need the mirror, and everything else (called "compact" cameras).
+With the right lenses, any SLR will meet all of the requirements above, except the first one - they're big, heavy, and more expensive.
+Mirrorless cameras will meet the lot, except perhaps focus speed - most can't focus on action as quickly as an SLR.
+See our article explaining the different types of photo you can take with each type of camera. to help you decide which is right for you.

 Remember to also budget for:

-• A memory card at least “Two Gigabytes” in size (or more if travelling or shooting video clips).
-This will give you around 300 to 700 full-quality photos, depending on the number of megapixels.
+- A memory card at least "Eight Gigabytes" in size (or more if travelling or shooting video clips).
+This will give you around 1000 to 1400 full-quality photos, depending on the number of megapixels.

-• If you're going to put the photos on your computer, a spare hard drive or lots of DVDs for storing photos securely in case your computer dies.
+- If you're going to put the photos on your computer, a spare hard drive or lots of DVDs for storing photos securely in case your computer dies.
+If you have all your photos on one hard drive, you have a 50% chance of losing them all through hard-drive failure at least once every 20 years.

 Trademarks on this page are property of their respective owners.
 Take Better Photos Pty Ltd is not associated with any company or product mentioned on this page.